Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Cheapism / iStock / Dorothea Lange (CC BY-NC-SA)

-It seems like everything rings up for a lot more money than it once did, but perhaps worst of all are the things that used to be complimentary but now come with a fee.
-We’re talking everything from grocery bags and and in-flight meals to verification badges on social media — it now all comes at an extra cost.
+It seems like everything now costs a lot more than it once did, but perhaps worst of all are the things that used to be complimentary but now come with a fee.
+We’re talking everything from grocery bags and in-flight meals to verification badges on social media — it all now comes at an extra cost.
+Here are 13 things that used to be free but will now cost you.

 Grocery Bags